Nikon D5100 Image Quality

 The Nikon D5100 allows you to set the exposure differential between the two images from 1, 2 or 3 EV, and there is also an Auto setting where the camera decides.
 Nikon says exposure differential can be expanded up to 5 EV when HDR is combined with Active D-Lighting.
 There is also an option to adjust the amount of "smoothing" that is applied to the boundaries between the two images, with selections of Low, Medium and High.
 Mouse over the links above to see how various levels of HDR affects our "Sunlit" Portrait shot and click on a link to get to the full-res image.
 As you can see, the higher levels make quite a difference to the overall exposure by opening up shadow detail and toning-down highlights while at the same time reducing shadow noise, but lower levels of smoothing can lead to artificial looking shadows around bright objects or halos and glowing around dark ones.
-As mentioned in the Shooter's Report, colors can also be adversely affected in HDR mode, such as a drop in saturation.
+As mentioned in the Field Test, colors can also be adversely affected in HDR mode, such as a drop in saturation.
 Still, it's a useful feature for capturing static scenes with dynamic range that exceeds the sensor for those not willing to use manual HDR techniques (bracketing exposure and then combining images while post-processing).

 |Far-field House HDR (0 EV)|

 Here are the same HDR settings with our Far-field House shot.
 Again, some settings do a very good job of taming hot highlights while bringing up some of the shadows and deeper midtones, though notice the desaturation of colors, especially in the sky when using higher settings.
 You can also see ghosting in the tree branches and leaves from movement between the exposures caused by wind, as well the artificial-looking and uneven exposure when using the Low Smoothing setting.

 Face Priority AF